flutter/website/src/get-started/flutter-for/ios-devs.md

 ),
 ```

-SwiftUI and Flutter take a similar approach,
+SwiftUI and Flutter take a similar approach to animations.
-where you can specify parameters like `duration`, and `curve`.
+In both frameworks you can specify parameters like `duration`, and `curve`.
-If there's no built-in Flutter widget for what you're trying to do,
+Flutter also makes it easy to create custom animations.
-you can use the [`TweenAnimationBuilder`][] to easily
+You can use the [`TweenAnimationBuilder`][] to compose a new
-compose an animated widget.
+animated widget.

-When it comes to explicit animations,
+For explicit animations,
 SwiftUI uses the `withAnimation{}` closure.
-Flutter,
-on the other hand,
+Flutter
 has built in explicitly animated widgets called `FooTransition`.
 For example, the [`RotationTransition`][] class.
-If there's no built-in widget for what you're trying to do,
-you can use an `AnimatedWidget` for a standalone widget,
-or `AnimatedBuilder` in another widget’s build method
+Or, you
+can create a custom explicit animation using `AnimatedWidget`
+or `AnimatedBuilder`.

 To learn more about animations in Flutter, see [Animations overview][].

 ### Drawing on the Screen

 With SwiftUI, you use `CoreGraphics` to draw lines and shapes to the
 screen.
-Flutter has a different API based on the `Canvas` class,
+Flutter has an API based on the `Canvas` class,
-with two other classes that help you draw. [`CustomPaint`][], which requires a painter:
+with two classes that help you draw. [`CustomPaint`][], which requires a painter:

 <nav class="navbar bg-primary">
  <ul class="navbar-nav navbar-code ml-auto">